Glossary

 Digital Twin

 A digital twin is a virtual representation of a real system that is continuously updated with live or recorded data.
-In motorsport, this concept is used for simulation and optimisation of vehicles and systems.
+In motorsport, this concept is used for simulation and optimisation of vehicles.

 Vehicle Safety